Al Este: Vineyards and winery

-The vineyards are located at 39 degrees latitude south, where the Patagonia and Pampa converge, approximately 40 km from the Atlantic Ocean.
+The vineyards are located at 39 degrees latitude south, where Patagonia and the Pampas converge, approximately 40 km from the Atlantic Ocean.
 Windy springs help develop thicker skins that contribute to the intense color of these wines.

 The geological foundation of the Médanos region is limestone, leading to a soil structure that is heavy in calcium.
 The soil has high sand content, which doesn't retain as much humidity, and as a consequence this terroir absorbs and liberates heat faster creating a large temperature range which favors the development and growth of grapes.